FlowWest/streamFlowExplorer/data-raw/naturalflows.md

   - Functional Flow Metrics: Query CSV via GET request `https://flow-api.codefornature.org/v2/ffm/?comids=...&...` for a list of COMIDs or all COMIDs.
-Filter parameters for metrics, water year types, modleing values, and gage data are defined in the API documentation.
+Filter parameters for metrics, water year types, modeling values, and gage data are defined in the API documentation.
 POST requests are also possible via RESTful API.

 - Direct download